What does a Data Engineer do every day? How is it different from Software Engineering?

 There might be more technologies and languages to handle in Software Engineering, but there is more tasks diversity in Data Engineering.
 I would say this is caused by DE covering the daily maintenance of the data warehouse, together with other projects that have a broader scope.

-I must also specify that I’ve always worked on long-term projects in Software Engineering, and basically the maintenance (fixing bugs) felt the same as the new developments (new features), the only tasks that differed a bit were the ones about infrastructure, CI/CD and DevOps.
+I must also specify that I always worked on long-term projects in Software Engineering, maintaining one or two products at a time.
+Basically, the maintenance (fixing bugs) felt the same as the new developments (new features), the only tasks that differed a bit were the ones about infrastructure, CI/CD and DevOps.

-When connecting new sources, you could be working with APIs, databases, Cloud services, ERPs connectors… In my experience, the number of APIs and the like with which we integrate is way bigger in data.
+When connecting new sources, you could be working with APIs, databases, Cloud services, ERPs… In my experience, the number of APIs and the like with which we integrate is way bigger in data.

-For specific projects, you might have to think of new solutions to store the data, you can work on automation, depending on your audience the tools will be different.
+For specific projects, you might have to think of new solutions to store the data, you can work on automating tasks… in addition to the usual data warehousing.

 Your colleagues will be different